NayrMu/LearnOpenGL/README.md

 ## Current Progress

-** 12/19/2023
+**12/19/2023**

 I've put the world map into a temporary data stucture of just a 3d grid.
-I brought in some more textures from online, and after applying some perlin noise and some basic rules ive got terrain generation!
+I brought in some more textures from online, and after applying some perlin noise and some basic rules I've got terrain generation!

 <img src='https://github.com/NayrMu/LearnOpenGL/blob/master/MineCloneV0.1.gif' title='Video Demo' width='' alt='Video Demo' />

-** 12/5/2023 **
+**12/5/2023**

 I've got a spinning cube with a brick texture, the z-filtering has not yet bee implemented and the faces are currently a little jacked up.